webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

 def handle_image_upload(client_id, data):
     image_data = data['image']

-    # If a user sends data for the first time, set intial value 0 to the dictionary
+    # If a user sends data for the first time, set the intial value 0 to the dictionary
     if client_id not in client_face_counts:
         client_face_counts[client_id] = 0